-Transaction ban on banks and crypto assets providers that facilitate transactions supporting Russia's defence-industrial base
+Transaction ban on banks and crypto assets providers that facilitate transactions supporting Russia's defence-industrial base, support listed vessels or frustrate the oil price cap restrictions

-Council Regulation (EU) No. 833/2014 contains a prohibition on directly or indirectly engaging in any transaction with (i) certain listed third-country entities that are credit or financial institutions or entities providing crypto assets services involved in transactions that facilitate the export, sale, supply, transfer or transport to Russia of dual-use and certain other restricted goods and technology (see Annex XLV to Council Regulation (EU) No. 833/2014 - so far, no entities have been listed) or (ii) entities acting on behalf or at the direction of such entities.
+Council Regulation (EU) No. 833/2014 contains a prohibition on directly or indirectly engaging in any transaction with

+- certain listed third-country entities (see Annex XLV to Council Regulation (EU) No. 833/2014 - so far, no entities have been listed) that are credit or financial institutions or entities providing crypto assets services that (i) are involved in transactions that facilitate the export, sale, supply, transfer or transport to Russia of dual-use and certain other restricted goods and technology, (ii) are involved in transactions with listed vessels (vessels listed in Annex XLII to Regulation (EU) No. 833/2014) or (iii) circumvent the Oil Price Cap, or - · entities acting on behalf or at the direction of such entities.